Lake Charles man found murdered, suspect in custody

 LAKE CHARLES, La.
 (KLFY) – Authorities are investigating the murder of a Lake Charles man.

-Detectives say Britney E. Pousson, 30, of Lake Charles, was responsible for the death of Frazier.
-She was arrested and booked into the Calcasieu Correctional Center and charged with 2nd degree murder; attempted 2nd degree murder; and home invasion.
+Detectives say Britney Pousson, 30, of Lake Charles, was responsible for the death of Frazier.
+She was arrested and booked into the Calcasieu Correctional Center and charged with second-degree murder; attempted second-degree murder; and home invasion.

 The investigation is in the preliminary stages and there is no further information available at this time.